Key Resources for Workplace Equality

 Resources to take action:

-Employers should commit to actions that foster inclusion.
-25% of ethnically diverse employees reported having witnessed or experienced racial harassment or bullying from managers1.
+Leaders at the top commit to tackling racial harassment and bullying with internal and external stakeholders.
+In BITC’s Race at Work Survey 2025, 20% of ethnically diverse employees (1 in 5) reported having witnessed or experienced racial harassment or bullying from managers.
+22% (more than 1 in 5) reported this from customers, clients, service users and contractors.1.
 31% of ethnically diverse employees said they had witnessed or experienced racial harassment or bullying from customers, clients, service users and contractors2.
 Leaders at the top commit to tackling racial harassment and bullying with internal and external stakeholders.

 Resources to take action:

 Actions should include setting performance objectives for leaders and managers with a responsibility to promote conscious inclusion and fair access to opportunity for all staff.
-Take action to build inclusion and belonging and include the voices of Black, Asian, Mixed Race and other ethnically diverse employees in the workplace and around key decision-making tables.
+Building teams where the voices of ethnically diverse colleagues and those from lower socioeconomic backgrounds are included in decision-making, and young people entering the workplace can grow and develop new skills.

 Resources to take action: